elastic/kibana/rfcs/text/0016_ols_phase_1.md

 See [unresolved question 3](#83-behavior-when-security-is-disabled)

+## 3.4 Impacts on telemetry

+The proposed design does not have any impacts on telemetry collection or reporting.
+Telemetry collectors run in the background against an "unwrapped" saved objects client.
+That is to say, they run without space-awareness, and without security.
+Since the security enforcement for private objects exists within the security wrapper, telemetry collection can continue as it currently exists.

 # 4. Drawbacks

 As outlined above, this approach introduces additional overhead to many of the saved object APIs.
 We minimize this by denoting which saved object types require this additional authorization.